 Water temperature profiles are also constructed for some of these bores using a calibrated thermocouple, which is lowered down the bore.
-Five bores were profiled during 2005.

 Flows from hot water springs are measured using calibrated weirs and water temperature is taken.
 In some instances the springs have completely dried up and regular photographs are taken as evidence of this.